International Programmes 2023/2024

 Academic admission requirements

-Academic admission requirements include a first academic degree (equivalent to the Bachelor's degree) in Physics, Electrical Engineering, Systems Engineering, Industrial Mathematics or a course of studies which does not reveal any significant differences in the content, scope and requirements of those mentioned above, with at least 180 credit points (CP) according to the European Credit Transfer and Accumulation System (ECTS), thereof 90 CP in physics or 65 CP in electrical engineering or information technology and 16 CP in mathematics courses.
+Academic admission requirements include a first academic degree (equivalent to the Bachelor's degree) in Electrical Engineering, Physics, Systems Engineering, Industrial Mathematics, Electrical Engineering with Management or a course of studies which does not reveal any significant differences in the content, scope and requirements of those mentioned above, with at least 180 credit points (CP) according to the European Credit Transfer and Accumulation System (ECTS), thereof 90 CP in physics or 65 CP in electrical engineering and 16 CP in mathematics courses.

 Language requirements